Resolved

 City Council

-2. The proposed fee-schedule changes described included increasing some fees (including short-term rental licenses), adding a harbor sludge tipping fee that can be charged to the Army Corps of Engineers, and restructuring how building permit fees are calculated.
+2. The proposed fee-schedule changes described included increasing some fees (including short-term rental licenses), adding a harbor sludge tipping fee that could be charged to the Army Corps of Engineers, and restructuring how building permit fees are calculated.

 City Council